madison-county/arc_pro_scripting/README.md

 ## Feature Class Creation || `fc_script.py`
 * The Default `file_path` can be set automatically, or set via user input during runtime in ArcGIS Pro
   * Note: `file_path` will also name each feature class files with a subset of their respective type.
+  * Be sure to enter the directory of a `GeoDataBase (.gdb)` in order to create a `Feature Class`
+    * If a normal directory is chosen, a `shapefile` will be created instead
 * After importing the script into ArcGIS Pro, the desired `feature_class_name` must be set to `parameter 0` as a string variable and `file_path` set as `parameter 1`
 * There is a 13 character limit on `feature_class_name` due to limitations within ArcGIS Pro itself
 * By default, the script will create 3 shapefiles in the respective directory with the entered `file_path`.
 They are as followed: